IBM/dbt-watsonx-spark/README.md

 ### Configuration

-Ensure you have started Spark SQL server from watsonx.data.
+Ensure you have started a query server from watsonx.data.
 Create an entry in your ~/.dbt/profiles.yml file using the following options:
-- You can view connection details by clicking on the three-dot menu for SQL server.
+- You can view connection details by clicking on the three-dot menu for query server.
-- You can construct and configure the profile using the below template -
+- You can construct and configure the profile using the below template
+- You can copy your connection information details also from going to **Configuration** tab -> **Connection Information** -> **Data Build Tool (DBT)**

 ```
 dbt_wxd: